ardentryst/ardentryst/README.md

 * C: Main button/attack
 * Z: Activate (treasure, obelisks, levers, signs, NPCs)

-## FREQUENTLY ASKED QUESTIONS

-Q. How many lines of code is the game so far?
-A. 18000+ lines (July 09)

-Q. When did you start?
-A. 12 September, 2007

-Q. Has the game always been called Ardentryst?
-What about Pyralis/Nyx?
-A. No, it was first called Luna & Sol, the original names of the first two characters, then it was renamed Luna because the game was going to be changed to only having one character, then back to Luna & Sol, then after a long time, Ardentryst.
-About a month or two after that, the characters were renamed Pyralis and Nyx (after thought!)

-Q. Will you sell this game?
-A. No. The game will always be free and open-source.

-Q. Do you make Ardentryst for money?
-   I develop Ardentryst as a hobby.
-I will accept donations though!

 ## TROUBLESHOOTING

 Q. The game is too slow.